Kankakee Personal Injury Lawyer Danville Personal Injury Lawyer Champaign Personal Injury Lawyer Kankakee Personal Injury Attorney

 Contact Us

 When you undergo surgery, you deserve to walk away from the procedure without tools left in your body.
-If you or your loved one had tools left in the body after a surgical procedure, contact the Kankakee medical malpractice attorneys of Spiros Law, P.C. at 815-929-9292 to learn more about your legal rights.
+If you or your loved one had tools left in the body after a surgical procedure, contact the Kankakee medical malpractice attorneys of Spiros Law, P.C., at (815) 929-9292 to learn more about your legal rights.